 a) Play in the Geographic Subdivision where their parent(s) reside; and

-b) Regulation 3.01.13 2.a) does not apply to Players registered in a Hockey Canada Sports School With Residence (as defined in 3.01.14) if they register with one (1) of that school’s hockey teams.
+b) Regulation 3.01.19 2.a) does not apply to Players registered in a Hockey Canada School With Residence (as defined in 3.01.09) or Hockey Canada Accredited School (as defined in 3.01.08) and registers with one (1) of that school’s hockey teams.

 a) The parents’ usual residence when parents live in the same house; or

-i) The usual residence of the Parent with whom the Player usually lives; or
+i) The usual residence of the Parent with whom the Player usually lives.

-ii) If the Player lives equally with both parents, his place of residence shall be determined by Hockey Saskatchewan
+ii) If the Player lives equally with both parents, his/her place of residence shall be determined by where the Player attends school.

-a) Hockey Canada, in its sole and unfettered discretion under powers vested in it by By–Law Fifty–Seven may, on application made by or on behalf of any Player, deem such Player to be a resident in a Member other than that where his Parent is resident and Hockey Canada’s decision in this regard shall be final and binding.
+a) Hockey Canada, in its sole and unfettered discretion under powers vested in it by By–Law 53 may, on application made by or on behalf of any Player, deem such Player to be a resident in a Member Branch other than that where his/her Parent is resident and Hockey Canada’s decision in this regard shall be final and binding.

-b) A Member, in its sole and unfettered discretion may, on application made by or on behalf of any Player, deem such Player to be a resident in a place within the Member other than where his or her Parent is resident and the Member’s decision in this regard shall be final and binding.
+b) A Member, in its sole and unfettered discretion may, on application made by or on behalf of any Player, deem such Player to be a resident in a place within the Member other than where his/her Parent is resident and the Member’s decision in this regard shall be final and binding.

-5. Members are authorized to make restrictions with regard to the residential qualifications required for Players registered with Senior and Junior Teams under their jurisdiction.
+6. Members of Hockey Canada are authorized to make restrictions with regard to the residential qualifications required for Players registered with Senior and Junior Teams under their jurisdiction.

-6. A Geographic Subdivision may include a city, town, municipality, rural area or zone as established from time to time by a Member within its own jurisdiction.
+7. A Geographic Subdivision may include a city, town, municipality, rural area or zone as established from time to time by a Member Branch of Hockey Canada within its own jurisdiction.